lionkor/BeamMP-Server-Docs/NewLua.md

 You can call functions here and do anything you expect to be able to do.

 WARNING: Sadly, if the Lua state is currently busy executing other code (like a `while` loop), this can fully hang the console until it finishes that work, so be very careful switching to states which may be waiting for something to happen.

+Additionally, you can run `status` in the regular console (`> `), which will show you some statistics about Lua, among other things.

 ## Custom Commands